-U.S. Customs and Border Protection (CBP) has introduced its Simplified Arrival at process at Puerto Rico’s Luis Muñoz Marin International Airport ( SJU) and Philadelphia International Airport (PHL).
+U.S. Customs and Border Protection (CBP) has introduced its Simplified Arrival process at Puerto Rico’s Luis Muñoz Marin International Airport ( SJU) and Philadelphia International Airport (PHL).

 It means that all international passengers arriving at San Juan and Philadelphia will have their facial biometrics captured.